johannapeltarion/community-code/solar_panels/README.md

 Follow the instructions below to preprocess the dataset for the "Predicitive maintenance of solar panels" training example.
 For further information about the dataset, see the zae-bayern/elpv-dataset repository.
+Please note that the data set is subject to separate third party license terms, please see disclaimer below.

 # Preparing the dataset
 1. Download the dataset.